fivdi/pigpio/README.md

 Sets or clears the pull type for the GPIO.
 Returns this.

 ##### digitalRead()
-Returns the GPIO value, 0 or 1.
+Returns the GPIO level, 0 or 1.

-##### digitalWrite(value)
+##### digitalWrite(level)
-- value - 0 or 1
+- level - 0 or 1

-Sets the GPIO value to 0 or 1.
-If PWM or servo pulses are active on the gpio they are switched off.
+Sets the GPIO level to 0 or 1.
+If PWM or servo pulses are active on the GPIO they are switched off.
 Returns this.

 ##### analogWrite(dutyCycle)
 - dutyCycle - an unsigned integer in the range 0 (off) through 255 (fully on)

-Starts PWM on the gpio.
+Starts PWM on the GPIO.
 Returns this.

 ##### servoWrite(pulseWidth)
 - pulseWidth - pulse width in microseconds, an unsigned integer, 0 or a number in the range 500 through 2500

-Starts servo pulses on the gpio, 0 (off), 500 (most anti-clockwise) to 2500 (most clockwise).
+Starts servo pulses on the GPIO, 0 (off), 500 (most anti-clockwise) to 2500 (most clockwise).
 Returns this.

 ##### enableInterrupt(edge[, timeout])